djaffry/from-zero-to-sso-hero/docs/workshop_slides.md

 **Why secure?**
 - Signed using a secret key from IDP
-- Can be verified by the client without contacting the IDP using the IDPs JSON Web Key Set (JWKS) public keys
+- Once the JSON Web Key Set (JWKS) public keys are fetched, the JWT can be verified by the client without contacting the IDP
 - Tamper evident due to signature

 ---